Regional Wastewater Facts

 The East Bethel Water Reclamation Facility in northern Anoka County is the Council’s first water reuse facility.
 It opened in July 2014 and has the capacity to treat 0.47 mgd to very high standards, including phosphorus and nitrogen removal followed by membrane filtration and ultraviolet disinfection.
 The treated effluent is currently being used to recharge surficial groundwater.

-In 2019, Environmental Services will manage more than than $110 million on capital projects that support infrastructure reliability, protect public health, and support regional growth.
+In 2019, Environmental Services is managing more than than $117 million on capital projects that support infrastructure reliability, protect public health, and support regional growth.
 The Authorized Capital Program provides multi-year authorizations to spend on projects where funding has been secured and the Council has given final approval to proceed.
-The 2017-2022 Capital Program is $1.4 billion.
-Capital expenses are for the eight treatment plants as well as numerous interceptor, lift station, and meter station construction and rehabilitation projects.
+The 2020-2025 Capital Program is $990 million.
+Capital expenses are for the nine treatment plants as well as numerous interceptor, lift station, and meter station construction and rehabilitation projects.